BlueMona/desktop-release-builder/README.md

 Desktop release builder
 =======================

-Makes releases of Peerio Desktop: downloads the ZIP of a tag of the specified repository from GitHub, Compiles the project and runs electron-builder to build and sign Windows, Mac and Linux binaries and installers, and publishes to a draft GitHub release.
+Makes releases of Peerio Desktop: downloads a ZIP of the given tag of the specified repository from GitHub, compiles the project, runs electron-builder to build and sign Windows, Mac, and Linux binaries and installers, and uploads them into a draft GitHub release.

 Building is performed on macOS.
 Signing of Windows executables is delegated to a service running in a Windows VM in Parallels via a shared folder.